loganpkg/spot/README.md

 again, but this time starting from a pointer of `text + 1`.
 The starting pointer continues increment until a match is found, or the text is exhausted.

-As it advances it is important that the read functionality keeps track of the start of line status, as a given NFA run may be commencing mid-line.
+As it advances the read functionality must keep track of the start of line status, as a given NFA run may be commencing mid-line.